Rootly-AI-Labs/On-Call-Burnout-Detector/README.md

 The frontend will be available at `http://localhost:3000`
 </details>

+##  Features

+- ** Multi Layer Signals**: Individual and team-level insights
+- ** Interactive Dashboard**: Visual  and AI-powered burnout risk analysis
+- ** Real-time Analysis**: Progress tracking during data processing
+- ** Tailor to Your organization**: Ability to customize tool integration and signal weights

-## 📊 Signals Analysis
+##  Methodology

 The On-call Burnout Detector (OCB) takes inspiration from the [Copenhagen Burnout Inventory](https://nfa.dk/media/hl5nbers/cbi-first-edition.pdf) (CBI), a scientifically validated approach to measuring burnout risk in professional settings.
 The Burnout Detector isn’t a medical tool and doesn’t provide a diagnosis; it is designed to help identify patterns and trends that may suggest overwork.

-### Methodology
+### Methodology breakdown
-Our implementation uses the two core OCB dimensions:
+Our implementation uses the two core dimensions:

 1. **Personal Burnout**
    - Physical and psychological fatigue from workload